ibm-cloud-docs/Cloudant/tutorials/create_query.md

 ### Running a query with operators

-In this example, the `$eq` (equal) and `$gt` (greater than) operators are used to search for documents that contain the last name equal to `Greene` and an age that is greater than `30`.
+In this example, the `$eq` (equal) and `$gt` (greater than) operators are used to search for documents that contain the last name `Greene` and an age that is greater than `30`.

 We use a selector expression like the following example:
 ```json